PLEASE SEE OUR COVID WARNING AT THE END OF THE FAQ SECTION.

 YOU MUST AGREE TO THIS WARNING TO ATTEND THE DINAH

 COVID 19 PROTOCOLS

 DO YOU RECOMMEND A COVID TEST FOR EVERYONE, REGARDLESS OF VACCINATION STATUS?

 Yes we do.
-If you are attending the event, we highly recommend you take a home Covid test within 24 hours of attending your first Dinah event even if you are vaccinated.
+If you are attending the event, we highly recommend you take a home Covid test within 24 hours of attending your first Dinah event.
 This is not mandatory but we urge you to do so.
 We realize as should you, that our safety measures are only as good as the safety measures taken by all of our guests.
 Protect your community and the event by taking a home test within 24 hours prior to your first event to insure you are Covid free.
 If you test positive, PLEASE DO NOT COME TO THE EVENT EVEN IF YOU FEEL FINE.
 The way to have a safe Dinah is for all of us to behave responsibly and with care for our community.
 Please take a home test before you arrive at the event.
-This test is about $25.00 for two tests at any drugstore and is considered very reliable.
+This test is about $25.00 for two tests at any drugstore and is considered 70% reliable.

 WHAT HAPPENS IF I TEST POSITIVE PRIOR TO OR AT THE FESTIVAL?